 Talk about an Author Bio!

-I’m TESOL-certified with a PhD in English, an MPhil in English, MSc in writing, and a bachelor’s degree in English.
-I’ve taught university writing courses in the US, UK, South Korea, and Costa Rica as well as writing workshops with the International Women’s Writing Guild, the Oregon Writing Festival, and I was awarded a teaching artist residency with Literary Arts where I taught a writing course at Portland public schools.
+I’m TEFL-certified with a PhD in English, an MPhil in English, MSc in writing, and a bachelor’s degree in English.
+I’ve taught university writing courses in the US, UK, South Korea, and Costa Rica as well as writing workshops with the International Women’s Writing Guild, the Oregon Writing Festival, and Loft Literary Center.
+I was awarded a teaching artist residency with Literary Arts where I taught a writing course at Portland public schools.
 I’ve been awarded writer-in-residency posts around the globe, including at Hosking Houses Trust and Shakespeare Birthplace Trust in Stratford-Upon-Avon, UK, Paris Lit Up in France, and the WISC Acequia Madre House in Santa Fe, NM.

 Writing bridges the gap between “art” and “skill,” which makes teaching it a tricky beast to tame.
 Teaching writing takes the innate talent, training and education to best pass the skill to others.

 Like many writers, typing away is more than a career calling.
 My personal writing leans towards poetry and fiction.
-I’m the author of three collections of poetry including the forthcoming Savagery and Constellations of My Body, Secret-Telling Bones, Orygun, What Makes an Always, and The Last Exotic Petting Zoo as well as the novel The Wrong Kind of Indian and business book 100 Ways to Make $100k with Your English Degree.
+I’m the author of six collections of poetry including the forthcoming Savagery and Constellations of My Body, Secret-Telling Bones, Orygun, What Makes an Always, and The Last Exotic Petting Zoo as well as the novel The Wrong Kind of Indian and business book 100 Ways to Make $100k with Your English Degree.